 Revolutionary struggle period 1930 – 1954

-Main contents include: the struggle movement in response to the Nghe Tinh Soviet Union 1930 – 1931, the movement for the right to democracy in 1936 – 1939, the Cochinchina uprising on November 23, 1940, the August Revolution in Saigon , Saigon started the resistance war, the struggle movement in Saigon in the 1950s and the Rung Sac factory factory – Southern region.
+Main contents include: the struggle movement in response to the Nghe Tinh Soviet Union 1930 – 1931, the movement for the right to democracy in 1936 – 1939, the Cochinchina uprising on November 23, 1940, the August Revolution in Saigon, Saigon started the resistance war, the struggle movement in Saigon in the 1950s and the Rung Sac factory factory – Southern region.

 Revolutionary struggle period 1954 – 1975

-With preserved values, Ho Chi Minh City Museum is not only an urban architectural heritage but also a proud part of the history of the urban Saigon – Ho Chi Minh City.
+With preserved values, the Ho Chi Minh City Museum is not only an urban architectural heritage but also a proud part of the history of the urban Saigon – Ho Chi Minh City.

 Source: collected by An

-Follow us for the best deal with Vietnam package tours and visa services!
+Follow us for the best deals on Vietnam package tours and visa services!